-Just as it did eight years ago in 2011, the Hungarian city of Szeged will welcome top sprint canoeists to the Canoe Sprint World Championships as they attempt to qualify for an Olympic Games.
-Qualification for Tokyo is awarded both individually and by boats.
+Just as it did eight years ago in 2011, the Hungarian city of Szeged welcomed top sprint canoeists to the Canoe Sprint World Championships as they attempted to qualify for the Olympic Games.
+Qualification for Tokyo was awarded both individually and by boats.

 What?
 UCI Urban Cycling World Championships

 Two BMX freestylers per gender qualified for the first ever appearance of their event at an Olympic Games via the Urban Cycling World Championships.

 What?
 UCI BMX World Championships (visit our event page)

 No Olympic qualifying spots were on offer at this year's BMX World Championships in Belgium.
 Two spots per gender will be available through next year's Championships, however.